flamfik/bs-engineering/MISSION.md

 The mission is the opposite: take real experience, name it properly, document it clearly and build from there.

-If BS Engineering works, it should make my professional story easier to trust.
+If BS Engineering works, it should make my professional story easier to understand.